 Netflix hits it out of the park again this year with Glow, an 80's nostalgia-centric story about a group of women finding their own self-worth in the male-dominated world of wrestling.

 Here, the fun and glittery costumes created by Beth Morgan help cement the nostalgic feeling of the piece but also help accompany these women's individual journeys and highlight the fun element of the show.

-So, if this proves anything (and if anything needed to be proved), is that we are totally on board with this new golden age of television and that we cannot wait to see more great costume designs from more amazing TV shows.
+So, if this proves anything (and if anything needed to be proved), is that I am totally on board with this new golden age of television and that I cannot wait to see more great costume designs from more amazing TV shows.

 If you enjoyed this article and would like to support the blog,

 If you want more content like this, subscribe!
 Or come say hi on Facebook, Tumblr, Twitter, Instagram and help us grow!